PostHog/posthog.com/contents/handbook/people/hiring-process.md

 This gives the candidate a chance to learn how we work, and for us to see the quality, speed and communication of the candidate.
 It is a very demanding day of work.

 We will pay the candidate their 'normal day rate.'
 If they have done contracting before they will have one, but if not you can use [this formula](https://www.ellwoodatfield.com/event/how-to-calculate-out-your-day-rate/) to calculate it.
+In case the candidate is unable to accept pay for the SuperDay, we will donate the amount to a charity of their choice.

 This day will be _the same_ task each time for a given role, to be shared with the candidate at the start of the day.
 It should be _too much_ work for one person to complete in a day, in order to get a sense of the person's ability to prioritize.
 The tasks should be as close as possible to those that the candidate would be working on every day.